Key aspects of Common Standards Monitoring (CSM)

 - In general, condition assessments should be capable of being undertaken by operational staff within the agencies.

 - For some interest features, it may be necessary to have specialist input or to use data held by other organisations.

-- Condition assessments will often be based on a structured walk across the site, but may utilise other information (e.g. aerial photographs).
+- Condition assessments will often be based on a structured walk across the site, but may use other information (e.g. aerial photographs, satellite imagery, eDNA).